Thursday, December 7, 2023

 ======

 I had so much fun getting started Kicad, why stop there?
-I needed to replace Fusion 360 whose license fee will go up by >700% in a few years--same as Eagle's--with something more affordable.
+I needed to replace my 3D app of choice--Fusion 360--whose license fee will go up by >700% in a few years--same as Eagle's--with something more affordable.

 After looking around I chose FreeCad, a popular open source choice for 3D modeling.

-The update employs box headers in an effort to make it nearly impossible to orient the power cables incorrectly.
+The improved floater circuit board employs box headers in an effort to make it nearly impossible to orient the power cables incorrectly.

-The "tray" for this PCB insures its contacts can't short against a conductive surface.
+I needed to create a tray for the PCB, insuring its contacts can't short against a conductive surface.

-But after a few evenings I got it working--fortunately there are almost endless youtube tutorial videos about FreeCad.
-The tutorial videos got me out of jams.
+After a few evenings I got it working--fortunately there are almost endless youtube tutorial videos about FreeCad, although FreeCad's UI has changed over the years, so I had to refer to newer tutorials.

-And I need to remember: FreeCAD is free.
+And I needed to remember: FreeCAD is free.
 No whining!

 FREECAD WORKFLOW